 Keep in mind that, since CRA and Total Loss Protection provide a similar service to gap insurance, those with car loans will not see any added value with separate gap coverage.
 For example, if you totaled your car and the amount of your loan was 20% greater than the ACV of your vehicle, then all of the CRA funds will be used to pay off the loan and your gap insurance would be unused.

 In terms of discounts, USAA's offerings are, overall, pretty similar to what might be available to you with other insurers.
 Discounts that USAA provides include multipolicy discounts, multivehicle discounts, as well as discounts for vehicle equipment — such as anti-theft devices and daytime running lights.
 The discounts available can change based on your driving history and location.

-Highlighted Discount: Stored-vehicle Discount
+Highlighted discount: Stored-vehicle discount

-This is a very valuable discount that can mean up to 60% off your insurance premiums.
-Specifically this discount is extremely beneficial to members of the military who might be deployed for long periods of time.
-Drivers can qualify for this discount only if their vehicles are stored in secure locations and aren’t driven for at least 30 consecutive days.
+- Drivers can qualify for this discount only if their vehicles are stored in secure locations and aren’t driven for at least 30 consecutive days.